 Iron overdose has been one of the leading causes of poisoning deaths in children younger than 6 years.
-Iron is used in pediatric or prenatal vitamin and mineral supplements and for treatment of anemia.
+Iron is used in pediatric and prenatal vitamin and mineral supplements and for treatment of anemia.
 Iron tablets are particularly tempting to young children because they look like candy.
-Iron overdose in adults is typically a suicide attempt.[14]
+Iron overdose in adults is typically a suicide attempt.[1]

 For full discussion of iron toxicity in children, see Pediatric Iron Toxicity.